elastic/connectors/docs/CONFIG.md

     - `queue_max_mem_size`: The max size in MB of the bulk queue.
 When it's reached, the next put operation waits for the queue size to get under that limit.
 Defaults to 25.
     - `chunk_max_mem_size`: The max size in MB of a bulk request.
-When the next request being prepared reaches that size, the query is emited even if `bulk_chunk_size` is not yet reached.
+When the next request being prepared reaches that size, the query is emitted even if `chunk_size` is not yet reached.
 Defaults to 5.
     - `chunk_size`: The max size of the bulk operation to Elasticsearch.
 Defaults to 500.
     - `max_concurrency`: Maximum number of concurrent bulk requests.
 Defaults to 5.
   - `retry_on_timeout`: Whether to retry on request timeout.
 Defaults to `true`.